Armenian Revolutionary Federation

 The ARF originated as a merger of various Armenian political groups, mainly from the Russian Empire, with the declared goal of achieving "the political and economic freedom of Turkish Armenia" by means of armed rebellion.
 In the 1890s, the party sought to unify the various small groups in the Ottoman Empire that were advocating reform and defending Armenian villages from the massacres and banditry that were widespread in some of the Armenian-populated areas of the empire.
 ARF members formed groups of partisans (fedayi) that defended Armenian civilians through armed resistance.
 The party refrained from revolutionary activity in the Russian Empire until the decision of the Russian authorities to confiscate Armenian Church property in 1903.
 Initially restricting its demands to the establishment of autonomy and democratic rights for Armenians in the two empires, the party adopted an independent and united Armenia as part of its program in 1919.

 In 1918, the party was instrumental in the formation of the First Republic of Armenia, which fell to the Soviet communists in 1920.
 After the communists exiled its leadership, the ARF established itself within Armenian-diaspora communities, where it helped Armenians to preserve their cultural identity.
 After the dissolution of the Soviet Union in 1991, the ARF reestablished its presence in Armenia.
 Prior to Serzh Sargsyan's election as President of Armenia in February 2008 and for a short time thereafter, the ARF was a member of the governing coalition, even though it nominated its own candidate in the 2008 presidential elections.

 ARF reentered Sargsyan's cabinet in February 2016 in what was defined as a "long-term political cooperation" agreement with the Republican Party by means of which the ARF would share responsibility for all government policies.
-The ARF then approved of Sargsyan's nomination in April 2018 as Prime Minister, from which post he resigned six days later (23 April 2018) amid large-scale protests in what came to be known as the Velvet Revolution.
+The ARF then approved of Sargsyan's nomination in April 2018 as Prime Minister, from which post he resigned six days later (23 April 2018) amid large-scale protests during the 2018 Armenian Revolution.
 By the evening of 25 April 2018, ARF-Dashnaktsutyun had withdrawn from the coalition.

-Following the Velvet Revolution, the party lost support from the general public in Armenia and is now being polled at 1–2%.
+Following the 2018 Armenian Revolution, the party lost support from the general public in Armenia and is now being polled at 1–2%.
 The party lost political representation in the 2018 Armenian parliamentary election after receiving only 3.89% of the votes, which is lower than the 5% minimum threshold required for representation in the National Assembly.